wmjordan/Codist/README.md

 ## Super Quick Info

-The quick info (the tooltip shown when you hover your mouse pointer on your C# source code) can be enhanced by *Codist*.
+The quick info (the tool-tip shown when you hover your mouse pointer on your C# source code) can be enhanced by *Codist*.

 ### General Quick Info